ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-04-aws-sysops-opsworks.md

 Currently you can choose from a Chef 12 or Chef 11 Stack.

-## OpsWorks Glossary
+## OpsWorks Concepts

 ### Stacks

-Stacks are a set of resources you want to manage as a group = dev, stage, pro; restricted to a single OS; config changes apply to new instances; can't change region or AZ after creation

-You can add additional resources such as ElasticIPs, Volumes or RDS instances
+Stacks are a set of resources you want to logically manage as a group.
+Restricted to a single OS; config changes apply to new instances; can't change region or AZ after creation; You can add additional resources such as ElasticIPs, Volumes or RDS instances to a stack.

+Stacks must be created in an existing VPC because OpsWorks does not have the ability to create one.
+Using VPC endpoints are painful and require additional permissions to access other the Agent, Asset, Log and DNA buckes on S3 in the associated region from the instance.

+An RDS instance can only be associated with one Opsworks stack; a stack clone does not copy the RDS instance

+Updates to the stack don't propagate to existing instances.
+Cloning works great except instances are not started by default and you can't change regions.
+Stack commands allow you to run commands against the entire stack doing things like excute recipes, run a lifecycle event like `Setup` or `Configure` among other things.

 ### Layers

-A Layer is a blueprint for a set of instances like web servers, app servers or DB servers; each layer has a series of associated recipes based on lifecycle
+A Layer is a blueprint for a set of instances like web servers, app servers or DB servers; each layer has a series of associated recipes based on lifecycle; AWS services can also be layers; an instance must be in a layer; instances can be in more than one layer.
+If an instance is a member of multiple layers, you must add it to all of them before you start the instance.
+You cannot add an online instance to a layer.

-The three types of layers supported are Opsworks layers, ECS stacks, RDS.
-An RDS instance can only be associated with one Opsworks stack; a stack clone does not copy the RDS instance

-### Instances

-EC2 Instances; can run 7/24, be load or time based; must have Internet access

-To enable load based instances the layer must first be setup to work the scaling configuration.
-There are numerous redundant settings for scaling - metrics, batch size, alarm condition time, after scaling ignore metric.
-Each of these configurations is on a per-layer basis but applies to instances.

-### Applications

-Apps are code someplace you want to run on instances that define the name, root, datasource (like RDS), source, environment variables, domain names and SSL config.

-Deployment is as expected: app parameters are passed into the environment from Databags, the app is installed and 4 versions of the app are maintained.
+Layers define which recipes are installed, networking (ELB, Public IP address), EBS Volumes, security groups, EC2 instance profile and tags.

+**Instance Auto-Healing** - when the Chef agent loses communication with the automation engine, the engine tries to fix it.
+EBS backed instances are stopped and started; instance store backed instances are terminated and relaunched.
+In both scenarios, the configure event is run.
+If the auto-healing process does not recover it gets marked `start_failed`, which requires manual intervention to fix.
+The OS of the instances will not be changed even if the default OS is has been changed at the stack level.
+Auto-heal is not performance based, only agent->automation engine based.
+To make this feature work properly, use OpsWorks to stop instances else they get auto healed and only use EBS volume types.

 ### Recipes

 Recipes are small chunks of reuseable configuration that are run in Lifecycle Events.
 Resources are the building blocks of recipes and take the form of package (like HA proxy), a service (something that needs to be turned on or off) and templates (which are files, typically to configure resources).

+#### Cookbooks

+There are tons of [built in recipes](https://github.com/aws/opsworks-cookbooks) and you also have the ability to create custom bookselves.
+Berkshelf is the package manager for cookbooks.

+[BerkShelf](https://docs.chef.io/berkshelf.html) over comes a signifigant short coming in older versions of Chef; only allows one cookbook so community recipes had to be copied into the local repository.
+This feature was added in the 11.10 version of Chef.
+Components of berkshelf include the Chef Supermarket, the Berksfile, and the berks package manager.
+To enable berkshelf enable custom Chef cookbooks on the stack and create a `Berksfile`.

+#### Databags

+[Databags](https://docs.chef.io/data_bags.html) are global JSON objects which can be defined on the stack, layer, app and instance.
+Because there is no Chef server they are defined at the commandline OR using the CUSTOM_JSON field.

-### Lifecycle Events
+#### Lifecycle Events

 Recipes can execute in each of the following lifecycle stages: